How a MINDFUL parent handles consequences

 - The size of the consequence is pretty much irrelevant.

 I’ve talked before about punishments and consequences and why they don’t really work in the way they are thought to.

-The worry that drives you to give out the consequences is that if you don’t give a consequence then your child won’t learn not to repeat that behaviour or, worse still, they’ll think they’ve “got away with it” (and you’ll be looked at as a permissive parent who lets their child behave however they like).
+The worry that drives you to give out the consequences is that if you don’t give a consequence then your child won’t learn not to repeat that behaviour or, worse still, they’ll think they’ve “got away with it” (and you’ll be seen as a permissive parent who lets their child behave however they want to).

 And sometimes, let's face it, it's because you're just plain angry and you want them to know that.